valentina-s/python-novice-gapminder/_episodes/12-for-loops.md

 > Python has a special built-in function `range` which can easily generate integers. `range` can accept 1-3 parameters.
 If one parameter is input, range creates an array of that length, starting at zero and incrementing by 1.
 If 2 parameters are input, range starts at the first and ends just before the second, incrementing by one.
 If range is passed with 3 parameters, it starts at the first one, ends just before the second one, and increments by the third one.

-> Execute the following commands to understand the behavior of the `range` function.
+> Execute the following commands to understand the behavior of the `range` function:
 >
 > ~~~
 > for i in range(3):